khrystynamk/FSM-daily-routine/README.md

 ## Example of output

 6:00: Yay, I’m going to make it in time to the university!
-Even though I’m still exhausted… 7:00: Granola for breakfast was perfect, but it's so hard to start working...
+Even though I’m still exhausted...\
+7:00: Granola for breakfast was perfect, but it's so hard to start working...\
-9:00: I arrived at Ukrainian Catholic University 10:00: I don't think I can keep up with all the deadlines and studying, I'm desperate!
+9:00: I arrived at Ukrainian Catholic University\
+10:00: I don't think I can keep up with all the deadlines and studying, I'm desperate!\
-18:00: All the studying is done!
+18:00: All the studying is done!\
-19:00: Finally, the last meal of the day!
+19:00: Finally, the last meal of the day!\
-21:00: I arrived at Home
+21:00: I arrived at Home\
-22:00: There is nothing better to boost my mood than a fluffy 6 kilogram cat.
+22:00: There is nothing better to boost my mood than a fluffy 6 kilogram cat.\
 23:00: What a great time I had during the workout!
-Worn out, but definitely pleased.
+Worn out, but definitely pleased.\
-24:00: This exhausting day has come to an end and I'm absolutely delighted to be in my warm and comfy bed.
+24:00: This exhausting day has come to an end and I'm absolutely delighted to be in my warm and comfy bed.\
+\

-Finally, this long day has ended and by the end of the day my energy level had dropped to 20 and level of happiness is 70.
+Finally, this long day has ended and by the end of the day my energy level had dropped to 20 and level of happiness is 70.\

 ![Diagram](./graphviz.svg)